Britain to slow vaccine rollout due to supply crunch in India, testing of big batch

 Hancock said Britain expected doses of Moderna’s vaccine to arrive “in the coming weeks”.

-Reporting by Guy Faulconbridge, Kate Holton and Alistair Smout in London; Additional reporting by Krishna N. Das in New Delhi; Editing by Sarah Young, Giles Elgood, Nick Macfie and Frances Kerry
+Reporting by Guy Faulconbridge, Kate Holton and Alistair Smout in London; Additional reporting by Krishna N. Das in New Delhi; Editing by Kirsten Donovan, Giles Elgood, Nick Macfie, Frances Kerry and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.